wharfkit/website/src/lib/guides/SessionKit/getting-started-nodejs-application.md

 The plugin will accept either the standard or WIF format private key.

 > **IMPORTANT**: Protect your private keys.
-Embedding private keys like this in scripts creates risk to the account and all its tokens.
+Embedding private keys like this in scripts puts the account and all its tokens at risk.
 Never publish source code containing private keys in Github repositories or use this method of signing in applications where users can extract the private key information.

 ### Creating a Session